 The Dallas County Technical Center is located at 33 Vo Tech Road in Louisburg, Missouri.
-Students from Buffalo, Skyline, Hermitage, Wheatland, Weaubleau, Humansville, Fair Play and Halfway Schools participate in Career and Technical Programs which include Auto Mechanics, Collision Repair Technology, Welding, Graphic Arts, Health Science, and Computer Information Systems.
+Students from Buffalo, Skyline, Hermitage, Wheatland, Weaubleau, Humansville, Fair Play and Halfway Schools participate in Career and Technical Programs which include Auto Mechanics, Collision Repair Technology, Computer Information Systems, Criminal Justice, Graphic Arts, Health Science, and Welding,

 Mark Your Calendars!!

 Mark your calendars!!
 Click Here to view the 2016-2017 School Calendar.

 Dallas County Technical Center SkillsUSA Officers '16-'17